arturavramets/rsschool-cv/cv.md

 #### **GitHub:** [arturavramets](https://github.com/arturavramets)
 ***
 ## About me:
-I'm starting my way as a front-end developer at RSSchool.
+* I'm starting my way as a front-end developer at RSSchool.
 ## Skills
 1. **HTML**
 2. **CSS**
 3. **JavaScript**
 ## Work experience:
-Not yet
+* Not yet.
 ## Language:
+* Rusiian
-English - A2
+* English - A2